Naud14/Data_Science_IoT_Project/Step3_ Deploy_project.md

 ## Difference between HTTP and HTTPS
 Basically HTTPS is HTTP with encryption.
 HTTP stands for Hyper Text Transfer Protocol.
 And the S stands for Secure.
 For this project we use HTTP because it is default in Django.
-You can use HTTPS but then you have to to force redirect HTTP to HTTPS.
+You can use HTTPS but then you have to force redirect HTTP to HTTPS.
 You can do that by setting the SECURE_SSL_REDIRECT environment variable to True (in the settings.py).
 But this is a bit of an advanced topic and not necessary.
 For now, we just use HTTP!

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/124690871/233687429-dfa7fe13-abf1-4cf5-ad8c-5974ce27e122.png">